 Object storage is a relatively new way to store data, but why should you care?
-What problems does it solve?
+What problems does it solve and why do you need object storage?
 Let’s consider five common problems that object storage was designed to address.

 Object Storage is Built for Scale